Temazepam: Physical dependence

 Temazepam, like other benzodiazepine drugs, can cause physical dependence and addiction.
 Withdrawal from temazepam or other benzodiazepines after regular use often leads to benzodiazepine withdrawal syndrome, which resembles symptoms during alcohol and barbiturate withdrawal.
 The higher the dose and the longer the drug is taken, the greater the risk of experiencing unpleasant withdrawal symptoms.
 Withdrawal symptoms can also occur from standard dosages and after short-term use.
 Abrupt withdrawal from therapeutic doses of temazepam after long-term use may result in a severe benzodiazepine withdrawal syndrome.
 Gradual and careful reduction of the dosage, preferably with a long-acting benzodiazepine with long half-life active metabolites, such as chlordiazepoxide or diazepam, are recommended to prevent severe withdrawal syndromes from developing.
 Other hypnotic benzodiazepines are not recommended.
 A study in rats found temazepam is cross tolerant with barbiturates and is able to effectively substitute for barbiturates and suppress barbiturate withdrawal signs.

 Rare cases are reported in the medical literature of psychotic states developing after abrupt withdrawal from benzodiazepines, even from therapeutic doses.
 Antipsychotics increase the severity of benzodiazepine withdrawal effects with an increase in the intensity and severity of convulsions.

 Patients who were treated in the hospital with temazepam or nitrazepam have continued taking these after leaving the hospital.
 Hypnotic uses in the hospital were recommended to be limited to five nights' use only, to avoid the development of withdrawal symptoms such as insomnia.

 Interactions

-As with other benzodiazepines, temazepam produces additive CNS-depressant effects when coadministered with other medications which themselves produce CNS depression, such as barbiturates, alcohol, opiates, tricyclic antidepressants, nonselective MAO inhibitors, phenothiazines and other antipsychotics, skeletal muscle relaxants, antihistamines, and anaesthetics.
+As with other benzodiazepines, temazepam produces additive CNS-depressant effects when coadministered with other medications which themselves produce CNS depression, such as barbiturates, alcohol, opioids, tricyclic antidepressants, nonselective MAO inhibitors, phenothiazines and other antipsychotics, skeletal muscle relaxants, antihistamines, and anaesthetics.
 Administration of theophylline or aminophylline has been shown to reduce the sedative effects of temazepam and other benzodiazepines.

 Unlike many benzodiazepines, pharmacokinetic interactions involving the P450 system have not been observed with temazepam.
 Temazepam shows no significant interaction with CYP3A4 inhibitors (e.g. itraconazole, erythromycin).
 Oral contraceptives may decrease the effectiveness of temazepam and speed up its elimination half-life.